cag170030/AMM_group_project/README.md

 ## Reviews

-This is a long review on metamaterials that Dr. Haberman co-wrote.
-The references are extensive: https://www.nature.com/articles/s41578-020-0206-0
+This is a nice [review](https://www.nature.com/articles/s41578-020-0206-0) on metamaterials that Dr. Haberman co-wrote.
+The references are extensive.

 ## Possible topics